DeloitteAU/webpack-config/README.md

 ## To do

+- Output directory should be configurable, perhaps the main file in this repo should expose a function instead of just exposing a Webpack config, so it has more flexibility for options.
 - Add tests to verify that build generates JS and CSS files and source maps
 - Publish to npm
 - Add the necessary packages for React